MiliC01/miliC01.github.io/_posts/2023-07-14-Bike-Share-Case-Study-Report.md

 This case study is meant to be an exercise to explore and analyze data for a fictional bike-share company from Chicago called Cyclistic as part of the Google Data Analytics certificate.
 Using R to perform the analysis, we find differences between casual and annual members' ride duration time, location, ride preference, and days of use.
+A PDF file of the report can be found by clicking the button above, and the raw data can be found by clicking [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Process